mshwery/mattshwery.com/_posts/2013-03-28-a-new-save-icon.md

 Perhaps the word 'save' needs some thought.
 What other words represent both legacy, modern, and future versions of this action?
 Keep, commit, update, sync?

 I really like 'commit' because I work with versioning systems on a daily basis.
 A file goes through many changes – some get committed, others get discarded.
 Each commit is a snapshot of the file in that moment.
-Here's my first attempt:
+Here's my first thought:

 <figure><img src="../img/commit.png"/></figure>

+Basically, the circle represents the current moment on a file's version timeline.
+An empty circle could represent uncommitted changes, while a solid/dotted circle has been committed.

 I think there's a lot of room to move this idea forward.
 Perhaps something less abstract, or actually more indexical is necessary.
 Maybe we don't need an iconographic representation at all?